Sigmmma/c20/src/content/general/mod-tools/managed-blam/readme.md

 Most information on this page applies across all engine versions - where there are known differences, such as the initialization code, it will be pointed out.

+For more details on writing foundation plugins see the [API page for Reach](~hr/API)

 # Development environment
 ManagedBlam is primarily used with the [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) programming language.
 ManagedBlam also specifically requires `.NET 4.8`  - if you do not have the developer pack, you can get it [here](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).
-You *will* get runtime errors if you are on a different version.
+Older versions of .NET Framework ***will not work***, it is however possible to use the assembly with .NET 5+ but this requires additional setup detailed below.

-The IDE you use is of course your personal choice, but it is recommended to use [Visual Studio](https://visualstudio.microsoft.com/downloads/).
+The IDE you use is of course your personal choice, but it is *highly* recommended to use [Visual Studio](https://visualstudio.microsoft.com/downloads/).
 At the most basic, you can start with a blank console application, as ManagedBlam has no special requirements beyond `.NET 4.8`.
 If you are unfamiliar with using external libraries (.dll) files, you can add the H3 ManagedBlam.dll to your VS project like so:
 1. Create or load your solution in Visual Studio
 2. In the `Solution Explorer` panel on the right, right-click your solution (should have a symbol like a small green C# inside a box).
 3. Hover over `Add`, then click `Project Reference` in the sub-menu to open the `Reference Manager`.